The Story Behind Our B&B Inn and Cottage Accommodations

-Wi-Fi is not available in the cottages; however, cottage guests are welcome to use the common area in the inn where Wi-Fi is available.
+Wi-Fi is not currently available in the cottages; however, cottage guests are welcome to visit the common area in the Inn where Wi-Fi is available.
 A password will be provided.

 Will my room be serviced during my stay?

-Typically, with respect to your privacy we do not service the rooms or cottages while they are occupied.
-If you are staying longer than two days, you can request we freshen your room while you are out or deliver fresh towels or other items you might require.
-We want to make your stay at Makanda Inn & Cottages is as comfortable as possible, so don’t hesitate to ask what we can do to ensure your stay goes beyond your expectations.
+Typically, with respect to your privacy, we do not service the rooms or cottages while they are occupied.
+If you are staying longer than two or three days, you can request we freshen your room while you are out or deliver fresh towels or other items you might require.
+We want to make your stay at Makanda Inn & Cottages as comfortable as possible, so don’t hesitate to ask what we can do to ensure your stay goes beyond your expectations.